awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-overview.md

 **Stage**
 A stage is a logical grouping of tasks that are run by the service\.
 Some tasks can run only in a specific stage\.
 Others can run in multiple stages\.
 When using `agent-config.yml`, you must specify a list of stages, and a list of tasks within each stage\.

-The service runs the stages in the following order:
+The service runs stages in the following order:

-1. Boot
+Stage 1: Boot

-1. Network
+Stage 2: Network

-1. PreReady
+Stage 3: PreReady

-1. PostReady

 After the PreReady stage completes, the service sends the `Windows is ready` message to the Amazon EC2 console\.
+The following scripts run after Amazon EC2 sends the `Windows is ready` message, before the PostReady stage begins:
++ YAML user data version 1\.1
++ XML user data scripts

+Stage 4: PostReady
-Then, the PostReady stage will run\.
-User data runs after the PostReady stage completes\.
+YAML user data version 1\.0 runs after the PostReady stage completes\.

 For example stages and tasks, see [Example: `agent-config.yml`](ec2launch-v2-settings.md#ec2launch-v2-example-agent-config)\.

 When you use user data, you must specify a list of tasks\.
 The stage is implied\.
 For example tasks, see [Example: user data](ec2launch-v2-settings.md#ec2launch-v2-example-user-data)\.